Raft of the Medusa

 Dimensions: 287 x 246 x 380 cm

-Exhibition history: 2017 Humber Street Gallery, Hull, UK; 2013 Yorkshire Sculpture Park, UK
+Exhibition history: 2020 John Hansard Gallery, Southampton; The Edge, Bath; The Arts Institute, Plymouth UK; 2017 Humber Street Gallery, Hull, UK; 2015 Les Moulins, Seine-et-Marne, France; 2013 Yorkshire Sculpture Park, UK

-Courtesy: Lucy + Jorge Orta (Photographs: Jonty Wilde)
+Courtesy: Lucy + Jorge Orta (Photography Jonty Wilde)

-The Raft of the Medusa takes its historical reference point from the romantic depiction of the shipwreck Le Radeau de la Méduse by Théodore Géricault (1818-1819, Musée du Louvre, Paris).
+Lucy + Jorge Orta's multi-sensory installation Raft of the Medusa takes its historical reference point from the romantic depiction of the shipwreck Le Radeau de la Méduse by Théodore Géricault (1818-1819, Musée du Louvre, Paris).
 The make-shift raft constructed by the crew of the Medusa from wood salvaged from their sinking vessel recounts more than the treacherous voyage of the doomed sailors on board, it reminds us of the fateful journeys of slaves and migrants throughout history.
 Even more so today, we all play witness to the perilous journeys of the thousands of refugees navigating the oceans in search of a safe haven.
-A raft, the symbol of man’s fragility, helplessness and hope.
+The raft, a symbol of man’s fragility, helplessness and hope.